Homestead Exemptions2024-10-29T13:27:32-05:00

 HOMESTEAD EXEMPTIONS

 A homestead exemption is a legal provision that can help you pay less taxes on your home.
-If you own and occupy your home as of January 1st of the year, you may be eligible for the general residential homestead exemption.
-In limited circumstances, property owners may be eligible to claim an exemption early if the property’s previous owner did not have an exemption on the property.
+If you own and occupy your home, you may be eligible for the general residential homestead exemption.
 Exemptions are also available for disabled veterans, seniors over the age of 65, people with qualifying disabilities, and some surviving spouses.
 Click here to view a list of Travis County taxing entities and their exemptions.

 If you have any questions about exemptions or need help completing your application, please contact our new Exemption Helpline during normal business hours at (512) 873-1560.